EnigmaCurry/d.rymcg.tech/minio/README.md

  * Click on the `Groups` sub-tab, and add the group. (eg. `videos`)
  * *Do not* assign any policy directly to the user (it will inherit from the group instead).
  * Click `Save`

+## Check out the s3-proxy

+[s3-proxy](../s3-proxy) is another service you can deploy that is an HTTP proxy for s3, so that regular web clients can access your S3 buckets.